GSI-HPC/prometheus-cluster-exporter/README.md

 | --------------------------- | -------------- | -------------------------------------------------------------------------------------- |
 | proc_read_throughput_bytes  | proc_name, uid | Total IO read throughput of process names on the cluster per uid in bytes per second.  |
 | proc_write_throughput_bytes | proc_name, uid | Total IO write throughput of process names on the cluster per uid in bytes per second. |

+## Multiple Srape Prevention

+Since the forked processes do not have a timeout handling, they might block for a uncertain amount of time.
+It is very unlikely that reexecuting the processes will solve the problem of beeing blocked.
+Therefore multiple scrapes at a time will be prevented by the exporter.

+The following warning will be displayed on afterward scrape executions, were a scrape is still active:
+    *"Collect is still active... - Skipping now"*

+Besides that, the cluster_exporter_scrape_ok metric will be set to 0 for skipped scrape attempts.